kensuke0529/Cafe-sales-project/README.md

 ## 3. Summary

-Sales dropped by 38% from January to June but recovered with a 40% increase by December.
-Coffee and Tea were the top-performing categories with high order quantities but low gross profit margins.
-In contrast, Coffee Beans, despite generating the highest gross profits, contributed only 8.5% to the total.
+Sales dropped by 38% from January to June but recovered with a 40% increase in December.
+Coffee and tea were the top-performing categories with high order quantities but low gross profit margins.
+Despite generating the highest gross profits, Coffee Beans contributed only 8.5% to the total.
 Astoria (Store ID: 3) showed consistent performance, but Lower Manhattan (Store ID: 5) and Hell's Kitchen (Store ID: 8) experienced sales declines of 30% and 33%, respectively, in June.
-Clear weather contributed to a 5% increase in overall profits.
+Regarding weather condition influence on the performance, clear weather contributed to a 5% increase in overall profits compared to other weather conditions.